MatthewTheBird/RatingBar/README.md

 # w4g_ratingbar

-This project is based on the orignal work of David and Franck Dernoncourt for wiki 4 games, it displays a rating bar on a wiki page that the user can use to rate something from 1 - 100.
+This project is based on the orignal work of David and Franck Dernoncourt for *wiki 4 games*, it displays a rating bar on a wiki page that the user can use to rate something from 1 - 100.

 For usage see: [http://www.wiki4games.com/Wiki4Games:W4G_Rating_Bar/syntax]